 - Add enough water to cover the chickpeas, it should be at least 2 inches above the chickpeas.
 Soak the chickpeas for 18-24 hours and once the time has passed, drain and place in a kitchen towel to dry out.

-- Place half of the chickpeas, cilantro, parsley, white onion, green bell pepper, garlic cloves, salt, cumin, coriander, black pepper, red pepper flakes, smoked paprika, baking powder, and dill into a food processor outfitted with the blade attachment.
+- Place half of the chickpeas, cilantro, parsley, white onion, garlic cloves, salt, cumin, coriander, black pepper, red pepper flakes, smoked paprika, baking powder into a food processor outfitted with the blade attachment.
 Pulse the chickpea and herb mixture until it resembles coarse grains of sand.
 Then add the rest of the chickpeas.

 - Place the falafel batter into a bowl and cover it tightly with a plastic wrap.
 Refrigerate the batter for at least 30 minutes to 1 hour.